 Samuel L Jackson’s recent comments about a black British actor being selected to play an Afro-American are all but forgotten as Daniel Kaluuya proves himself a perfect choice; a subtle, believable actor who is faultless in every unfortunate circumstance his character is thrown into.
 And there are many of them, and this is one.

 Chris tries not to bat an eyelid when he sees black servants on an estate, which has the air of a Southern plantation.
 And it is here the film drifts into Stepford Wives-style creepiness as the maid and gardener’s lobotomized, smiley nature has him questioning their odd behaviour.
 The maid, in particular, has the soulless, anodyne look of the Stepford thriller of the 1970s.

 Despite this early promise, the plot required greater work to meet the massive expectations one has of seeing the biggest grossing African-American film of all time.
 Although both amusing and entertaining throughout, there were areas where one’s suspension of belief would not shift in the nudged direction – even though it was a comedy-horror, two genres where suspension of belief can be cleverly compromised.
 Also, the central reason why the young man is being lured to this odd and secluded community in the first place was explained away so quickly in one of the concluding scenes that you might almost miss it.
 Show don’t tell.

-It remains though an inspiring debut feature by director Jordan Peele, made for a budget $4.5million and taking the genre to unchartered waters with a cosy white middle-class family as the bad guys and their victims all black.
+However, it remains an inspiring debut feature by director Jordan Peele, made for a budget $4.5million and taking the genre to unchartered waters with a cosy white middle-class family as the bad guys and their victims all black.
 A good idea that could have been better executed with subtler touches at script stage.
 A memorable lead performance by Daniel Kaluuya.